Dr. Laleh Amiri-Kordestani, MD

 He was awarded a PhD by Newcastle University in 1995 for his research thesis into chemotherapy-induced nephrotoxicity in children with cancer.
 He is the clinical lead in Newcastle for paediatric haematology allogeneic haemopoietic stem cell transplantation, long-term follow-up (LTFU), and bone marrow failure, and has a busy practice in paediatric / adolescent leukaemia.
 His research interests include late adverse effects of childhood cancer treatment, especially nephrotoxicity, and LTFU of childhood cancer survivors.
 He has played a leading role in the development of evidence-based, internationally-harmonised LTFU surveillance guidelines.
 He is a member of the UK Children’s Cancer and Leukaemia Group, with leading roles in the Late Effects Group (current chair), Supportive Care Group (chair 2003-08) and BMT Group (chair 2008-2012).
 He was a National Clinical Advisor in the NHS National Cancer Survivorship Initiative (2008-2012).
 He was one of the three instigators and founding members in 2008 of PanCare (Pan-European Network for Care of Survivors after Childhood and Adolescent Cancer), and remains on its Executive Board.

-Consultant Medical Oncologist, Professor of Cancer Medicine, Royal Marsden NHS Foundation Trust, London, United Kingdom
+Professor of Cancer Medicine, The Royal Marsden Hospital and Institute of Cancer Research, London, United Kingdom

 Dr. Susannah Stanway, MBChB, MRCP, MD, MSc